bg-write/i-love-that-song/README.md

 - The main Mongoose model revolves around an album schema matching every available API key and its various values.
 - Favorite EJS template: The albums's show.ejs contains a For Each statement slicing an album's given YouTube IDs and converting them into iframe videos, while also not returning an error if an album page does not contain any videos.
 - Albums controller contains several functions including: newAlbum, search, show, addToListenList and removeFromListenList (in development), addToCollection and removeFromCollection, and index.

-## Key Learnings/Takeaways

-- Biggest challenge: Spending a lot of time studying the API and planning out everything, only to pivot and change everything once I started playing with and using the API.
-Make a plan, but be ready to be flexible!
-- I tried creating something complex and then had to turn it into something simple.
-Going forward, I want to first build something simple, and then add to it.
-- Making DRY code is so vital, and something I want to pay closer attention to when edting and styling many different moving parts at once.
-Never understimate a well-placed button class.
-- In order to fully utulize the API and make my search and results more dynamic and detailed, I am studying how to make more complex JS get requests and promises.

 ## Technologies Used

 * Node